 In many sexual assault cases there is no physical evidence and no witnesses other than the complainant and the accused, creating a he-said-she-said scenario.
-In these situations, the main issue at trial often becomes consent.
+In these situations, the main issue at trial often becomes consent including procedural decisions with respect to publication bans.
 The complainant will state that they did not consent to the sexual activity and the accused will argue that there was consent and thus no crime was committed.

 The law relating to consent in Canada has evolved over the years.
 In 1992, the Canadian government introduced “Rape Shield Laws” which prohibited the sexual history of a complainant from being introduced into evidence to show that they were unreliable or were more likely to have consented to the sexual activity.
 This rape shield law is outlined in section 276 of the Criminal Code which is discussed more in detail below.

 As outlined in section 273.1(2) of the Criminal Code, no consent can be obtained where;

 - where the complainant is incapable of consenting for any reason other than because they are unconscious;

 - the accused induces the complainant to engage in the sexual activity by abusing their position of trust, authority or power;

 - the complainant expresses, through their actions or words, a lack of consent in the sexual activity; or

 - the complainant, having originally consented to the sexual conduct, expresses, through their actions or words their lack of agreement to continue the sexual activity.